RSguy11/ELEC475-Labs/Lab3/README.md

 2_3_train_test_model contains standard training and testing **NO DISTILATION**

+If extra plots like loss and such are required the models must be trained first

 2_4_Distillation - Each contains their own test and train files with options for how to test or train.
     feature_based
     response_based